jeralphdev-star/Fashion-MNIST-Image-classification/README.md

 ### 4. What does an epoch mean in model training?

-##An epoch mean ONE complete pass through the ENTIRE training dataset.
+answer:
-we can see that in the  step 2.4 train the model, this code have 10 epoch, then have 1875 batches each epoch, the number of batches results to 60,000 training data shape images divides to 32 the default batch size.
+An epoch mean ONE complete pass through the ENTIRE training dataset. we can see that in the  step 2.4 train the model, this code have 10 epoch, then have 1875 batches each epoch, the number of batches results to 60,000 training data shape images divides to 32 the default batch size.
 Each epoch process 1875 batches 60,000 images that well see in the output that also show the time of process, accuracy and loss percentage

 history = model.fit(train_images, train_labels, epochs=10)